py1tcm/DynV6/README.md

 * **dynv6.sh**

-On dynv6 directory has three dynv6.sh files, <code>dynv6_dual.sh</code> is for dual stack (ipv4 and ipv6) networks and update ip on both networks, <code>dynv6_ipv4.sh</code> update ipv4 netowrk only and <code>dynv6_ipv6.sh</code> update ipv6 network only
+On dynv6 directory has three dynv6.sh files, <code>dynv6_dual.sh</code> is for dual stack (ipv4 and ipv6) networks and update ip on both networks, <code>dynv6_ipv4.sh</code> update ipv4 netowrk only and <code>dynv6_ipv6.sh</code> update ipv6 network only.

-After define your network type, copy seleted file to dynv6.sh
+After define your network type, copy seleted file to dynv6.sh.

 **Example:**